House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 What is House Sitting?

-“House sitting is the practice whereby a person leaving their house for a period of time entrusts it to one or more “house sitters”, who by a mutual agreement are permitted to live or stay in the property temporarily, in exchange for assuming any combination of responsibilities.”
+“House sitting is the practice whereby a person leaving their house for some time entrusts it to one or more “house sitters”, who by a mutual agreement are permitted to live or stay in the property temporarily, in exchange for assuming any combination of responsibilities.”

-You can find house sitting jobs on a good house sit website or from word of mouth, referrals or flyers.
+You can find house-sitting jobs on a good house sit website or through word of mouth, referrals or flyers.

-Some house sitters don’t charge and they swap their time for free accommodation, then other house sitters do charge, if you want to how much to pay a house sitter, you can find out the averages for each city on the post.
+Some house sitters don’t charge and swap their time for free accommodation, while others do charge.
+If you want to know how much to pay a house sitter, you can find out the averages for each city on the post.

-Usually, house sitting is a simple task of keeping the day-to-day running of the home, keep the home tidy, and tending to the needs of the pet/s.
+Usually, house sitting is a simple task of keeping the home running smoothly, keeping it tidy, and tending to the needs of the pet.

 What Should You Expect When House Sitting?